ioccc-src/winner/bugs.md

 ## [1989/westley](1989/westley/westley.c) ([README.md](1989/westley/README.md))
 ### STATUS: main() function args not allowed - please help us fix

-This entry is a big problem for clang due to the way it is designed.
-An alt code, added by Cody, was made that lets the program work and some of the generated files work but as `ver2` and `ver3` cannot be compiled even with gcc (syntax errors) this is in the alt version.
+This entry is a big problem for clang due to the way it is designed; only the first (the same as the original) and second (`ver1.c`) will compile with clang.

-The problems with clang is that it does not allow `int` for any arg in `main()` except the first one, argc, and some versions of clang do not even allow a fourth arg at all (0, 2 or 3 args only).
+However all will compile with clang.
+Cody has made good progress and he intends to work on it more, hopefully solving it, but at this time only gcc will fully work.
+This is better than it was when there had to be alt code because some versions did not compile with any compiler, not just clang.

-Cody noted that trying to fix it in some cases causes a segfault and in other cases it fails to generate some of the files (others are okay) at all (empty files).
-These changes were never committed.
+The `ver2` and `ver3` cannot be compiled with clang due to wrong arg types to `main()` and in some versions of clang, too many args to `main()`.

-The file [westley.alt.c](1989/westley/westley.alt.c) will compile with clang but although it can perform some of its functions.
+With gcc, however, all the versions work.

 ### STATUS: known bug - please help us fix